ksid2104/DCF-Valuation-Model/README.md

 ## Methodology key points
 - For the market risk premium, we use an exogenous ERP.
 You can find it by clicking on this link : https://pages.stern.nyu.edu/~adamodar/
-- Terminal value uses a perpetual growth rate calculated as the average of long-term US GDP growth and the current risk-free rate.
+- Terminal value uses an arbitrary perpetual growth rate
-- Sensitivity analysis explores valuation across WACC from 1%–20% and growth rate `g` from 1%–10%.
+- Sensitivity analysis explores valuation across WACC from x% to x% and growth rate `g` from x% to x%.

 ---